How retailers can reduce return rates with better user experience

 For example, purecycles offers AR views of its bicycles so people can use their phone’s camera to ensure that the size is right for them.

-In a similar way, AR within IKEA’s app allows people to visualise furniture and other items in their homes, to see if they fit in the available space, or how they will look when they arrive.
+In a similar way, AR within IKEA’s app allows people to visualize furniture and other items in their homes, to see if they fit in the available space, or how they will look when they arrive.

 In summary